dpeachpeach/kalshi-rust/README.md

 ### Websocket wrapper: ❌
-As of now the kalshi_api doesn't host a lot of functionality through a websocket connection.
-It doesn't even support submitting / altering orders through it.
+As of now the kalshi_api doesn't host a lot of functionality through a websocket connection, in fact it doesn't even support submitting / altering orders through it.
 However a goal of mine for this project is to successfully write a websocket implementation for anyone using the API.